-- developing and periodically reviewing compensation policies and practices applicable to executive officers; - determining and approving the compensation of the CEO and other executive officers; - supervising, administering and evaluating incentive, equity-based and other compensatory plans of the Company in which executive officers and key employees participate, including approving guidelines and size of grants and awards, making grants and awards, interpreting and promulgating rules relating to the plans, modifying or canceling grants or awards, designating employees eligible to participate and imposing limitations and conditions on grants or awards; - reviewing and approving, subject to stockholder approval as required by any applicable law, regulation or NASDAQ rule, the creation or amendment of any incentive, equity-based and other compensatory plans of the Company in which executive officers and key employees participate (other than amendments to tax-qualified employee benefit plans and trusts, and any supplemental plans thereunder, that do not substantially alter the costs of such plans to the Company or are to conform such plans to applicable laws or regulations) and all related policies and programs; - reviewing and approving any employment agreements, severance arrangements, change-in-control arrangements or special or supplemental employee benefits, and any material amendments to any of the foregoing, applicable to executive officers and other employees of the Company; - making individual determinations and granting any shares, stock options or other equity-based awards under all equity-based compensation plans that are outside approved guidelines for such grants, and exercising such power and authority as may be required or permitted under such plans; - annually evaluating the performance of the Compensation Committee; - · annually reviewing and reassessing the charter of the Compensation Committee and, if appropriate, recommending changes to the Board; - annually evaluating the adequacy of directors' compensation and the composition of such compensation; - reviewing the Compensation Discussion & Analysis to be included in the Company's annual proxy statement or Annual Report on Form 10-K and issuing a Compensation Committee report thereon as required by the SEC to be included in the Company's annual proxy statement or annual report on Form 10-K filed with the SEC; - reviewing significant risks or exposures facing the Company and discussing the relationship, if any, between these risks and the Company's compensation policies and practices, as well as appropriate means through compensation policy to mitigate these risks; and
+- developing and periodically reviewing compensation policies and practices applicable to executive officers; - determining and approving the compensation of the CEO and other executive officers; - supervising, administering and evaluating incentive, equity-based and other compensatory plans of the Company in which executive officers and key employees participate, including approving guidelines and size of grants and awards, making grants and awards, interpreting and promulgating rules relating to the plans, modifying or canceling grants or awards, designating employees eligible to participate and imposing limitations and conditions on grants or awards; - reviewing and approving, subject to stockholder approval as required by any applicable law, regulation or NASDAQ rule, the creation or amendment of any incentive, equity-based and other compensatory plans of the Company in which executive officers and key employees participate (other than amendments to tax-qualified employee benefit plans and trusts, and any supplemental plans thereunder, that do not substantially alter the costs of such plans to the Company or are to conform such plans to applicable laws or regulations) and all related policies and programs; - reviewing and approving any employment agreements, severance arrangements, change-in-control arrangements or special or supplemental employee benefits, and any material amendments to any of the foregoing, applicable to executive officers and other employees of the Company; - making individual determinations and granting any shares, stock options or other equity-based awards under all equity-based compensation plans that are outside approved guidelines for such grants, and exercising such power and authority as may be required or permitted under such plans; - annually evaluating the performance of the Compensation Committee; - annually reviewing and reassessing the charter of the Compensation Committee and, if appropriate, recommending changes to the Board; - annually evaluating the adequacy of directors' compensation and the composition of such compensation; - reviewing the Compensation Discussion & Analysis to be included in the Company's annual proxy statement or Annual Report on Form 10-K and issuing a Compensation Committee report thereon as required by the SEC to be included in the Company's annual proxy statement or annual report on Form 10-K filed with the SEC;

-• performing such other duties and responsibilities as may be assigned to the Compensation Committee by the Board or as designated in plan
+- reviewing significant risks or exposures facing the Company and discussing the relationship, if any, between these risks and the Company's compensation policies and practices, as well as appropriate means through compensation policy to mitigate these risks; and - performing such other duties and responsibilities as may be assigned to the Compensation Committee by the Board or as designated in plan documents.

-The members of the Compensation Committee are Dr. Mazzo (chair), Mr. Rogers and Mr. Savas, each of whom was a member of the Compensation Committee for the entirety of fiscal 2011.
+The members of the Compensation Committee are Dr. Mazzo (chair), Mr. Rogers, Mr. Savas and Mr. Godshall.
+Dr Mazzo, Mr. Rogers and Mr. Savas have each been a member of the Compensation Committee for the entirety of fiscal 2012, and Mr. Godshall has been a member since May 1, 2012.

-The Compensation Committee met six times during the fiscal year ended June 30, 2011.
+The Compensation Committee met six times during the fiscal year ended June 30, 2012.